Jayasri44/Terraform/README.md

-java -version : To check the java version after installing Jenkins and java in the server we need to restart the Jenkins server systemctl restart Jenkins : to restart the Jenkins
+java -version : To check the java version after installing Jenkins and java in the server we need to restart the Jenkins server systemctl restart Jenkins : to restart the Jenkins systemctl status Jenkins : to check the Jenkins status , whether its running or not